 There are a number of traditional Niçois restaurants to recommend, with additional shops and tranquil parks to satisfy every visitor.

-Libération holds a series of chic hotels boasting views of the busy square and market, as well as privately-run apartments and Bed & Breakfasts.
+Libération holds a series of affordable hotels boasting views of the busy square and market, as well as privately-run apartments and Bed & Breakfasts.

 8. Promenade des Anglais, our favourite place to stay in Nice